Croatia opens work on EU-funded bridge opposed by Bosnia

 Officials said Monday that the 2.4-kilometer (1.5-mile) bridge should be finished in three years and additional infrastructure is expected to be completed by 2022.

-Bosnia Muslim Presidency member Bakir Izetbegovic says the bridge violates Bosnia’s sovereign access to open seas in the Adriatic.
+The Muslim head of Bosnia’s three-member residency, Bakir Izetbegovic, said Monday that the bridge violates Bosnia’s sovereign access to open seas in the Adriatic.
+Izetbegovic suggested the country will take the issue to international courts, a move that is unlikely to win necessary support from Bosnia’s Croats.

+“Bosnia does not deny Croatia’s rights.
+All we want is the respect of our rights,” Izetbegovic said in a statement.